GiaRushing1122/GiaRushing1122/README.md

 - 👋 Hi, I’m @GiaRushing1122
-- 👀 I’m interested in landing a job in Front End Web Design.
+- 👀 I’m interested in landing a job in Front End Web Development.
 - 🌱 I’m currently learning How to create beautiful and responsive web pages.
 - 💞️ I’m looking to collaborate on an open source project.
 - 📫 Reach me at Giarushing@gmail.com